Indian startups go to court to stop Googles new in-app billing system

 Google has denied any wrongdoing and challenged the antitrust ruling.
 The new service fee system, it says, supports investments in Google Play app store and the Android mobile operating system, ensuring it distributes it for free, and covers developer tools and analytic services.

-But Indian startups argue Google's UCB system still imposes a "service fee" of 11-26%, compared with the earlier in-app payment system that charged a fee of 15-30%.
+But Indian startups argue Google's UCB system still imposes a "service fee" of 11-26 percent, compared with the earlier in-app payment system that charged a fee of 15-30 percent.
 The new system is "cloaked as another version" of Google's earlier system, the ADIF filing stated.

 Reuters